 - Immediately noting the changes made by the other teams on the common 3D model

-Why you should add Techviz software to your process
+Why you should add an XR software in your SolidWorks project

-With Techviz software, companies can instantly use their data set without conversion, and maximize the use of their SolidWorks 3D model.
-TechViz users can open and view native SolidWorks projects with any HMD (like HTC Vive or Oculus Rift), CAVE system or 3D screen.
-Companies can keep using their usual 3D software while intuitively interacting with the VR model, enabling them to test changes on the fly, and dynamically enable a compromise between the design and engineering teams.
+With an XR software, companies can instantly maximize the use of their SolidWorks 3D model.
+For instance, TechViz users can open and view native SolidWorks projects with AR glasses (for instance Lenovo ThinkReality A3), any HMD (like HTC Vive Focus or Meta Quest), CAVE system or 3D screen.
+Companies can keep using their usual CAD program while intuitively interacting with the VR model, enabling them to test changes on the fly, and dynamically enable a compromise between the design and engineering teams.

 VR systems are not just a way to showcase your products to your clients.
 Your company is probably using SolidWorks models at several stages of designing and engineering your products.
 Why not bettering your process even further?